NCEAS/vegbankr/CONTRIBUTING.md

 well-documented, readable, and maintainable software.
 While there has been significant variability in the coding styles applied historically, new contributions should strive for clean code formatting.
-We generally follow PEP8 guidelines for Python code formatting, typically enforced through the `black` code formatting package.
+We generally lean toward (but do not automatically enforce)`tidyverse` styling, which can be applied using the `styler` code formatting package.

 ## 📄 Contributor license agreement